 Break Down in the Middle of Nowhere

-A reason to sign up for the Central Asia Rally?
-Breaking down somewhere in the no-man’s-land in the border region of Kazakhstan and Uzbekistan?
-Well, admittedly you need to be a special kind of crazy to enjoy a forced 3 hour break in the hot desert sun because of a broken and disconnected car battery on an already long day – but hey, if you want everything go according to plan, you might be better off with road trip on a well maintained German autobahn anyhow.
+Breaking down somewhere in the no-man’s-land in the border region of Kazakhstan and Uzbekistan is a reason to sign up?
+Well, admittedly you need to be a special kind of crazy to enjoy a forced 3 hour break in the hot desert sun because of a disconnected car battery on an already long day – but hey, if you want everything go according to plan, you might be better off with road trip on a well maintained German autobahn anyhow.

 The Most Spectacular Lunch Breaks